dymmond/lilya/docs/en/docs/test-client.md

     Occasionally you might want to test the content of 500 error responses, rather than allowing client to raise the server exception.
 In this case you should use `client = TestClient(app, raise_server_exceptions=False)`.

+!!!
+Info
+    By default the TestClient checks the ASGI protocol conformance.
+For a more lenient handling of defects use `client = TestClient(app, check_asgi_conformance=False)`.
+This is however not recommended.

 ## Lifespan events

 !!!
 Note